Mosel Riesling: Germany's Most Misunderstood Great Wine

 Most American wine shops carry a few entry-level Mosels and very little of the good stuff.
 We source ours through a handful of small importers and direct relationships with the estates wherever possible.
 If you are curious where to start, our recommendation is to buy three bottles of one producer at different ripeness levels (a Kabinett, a Spätlese, and an Auslese, ideally) and taste them side by side over an evening.
 It is the quickest way we know to understand the region in your own glass rather than from a textbook.

 Drop us an email or give us a call.
 We keep a few of the harder-to-find bottles tucked away for customers who want to go deeper, and we ship across the United States.
-We cannot send you down the Mosel ourselves, but we can put a very good substitute on your table for a Tuesday evening.

 Frequently Asked Questions